Are Hair Fibers Waterproof?

 Moderately Sweat Resistant

 Light perspiration during a normal workday, a walk, or low-intensity activity typically does not dislodge well-applied fibers.
-The fiber material plays a role: finer, lighter fibers sit closer to the strand and are less prone to movement.
+Plant-based cotton fibers are hypoallergenic, won't clog pores, and their lower mass means the electrostatic bond carries less weight, so they stay closer to the strand even as ambient moisture rises.

 For most people, hair fibers hold comfortably through low to moderate intensity exercise.
 The picture changes with intense activity that produces heavy sweating.